 People often say — ditch the elevator and take the stairs if you want to lose weight.
-Are you wondering if climbing stairs is a good workout for weight loss, or does it offer any health benefits at all, keep reading.
+In case you are wondering if climbing stairs is a good workout for weight loss or if it offers any health benefits at all, keep reading.

 Top 10 Benefits Of Climbing Stairs

-There are several ways to climb stairs, and this simple workout refreshes your mind, gives you an adrenaline rush, and stimulates the production of happy hormones.
+- Boosts Mental Health: This simple workout refreshes your mind, gives you an adrenaline rush, and stimulates the production of happy hormones.

-Stair climbing benefits reduce your resting heart rate, decreases bad cholesterol, and lowers the mortality risk.
+- Decreases Risk Of Mortality: Stair climbing reduces your resting heart rate, decreases bad cholesterol, and lowers the mortality risk.

-Climbing stairs helps unclog the arteries and boosts your overall blood flow.
+- Regulates Blood Pressure: Climbing stairs helps unclog the arteries and boosts your overall blood flow.[i]

-You burn more calories every minute while climbing stairs than jogging.
+- Increases Calorie-Burn: You burn more calories every minute while climbing stairs than jogging.
 As your body moves through resistance with every step you take, it helps your body burn fat rapidly.

-Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, and osteoporosis.
+- Lowers Risk Of Multiple Diseases: Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, and osteoporosis.

 Must Read: Non-Surgical Weight Management Solution